What we know after NFL player Damar Hamlin suffers cardiac arrest during game

 Team and independent medical personnel and local paramedics administered CPR and restored Hamlin’s heartbeat before he was taken from the field in an ambulance and on to the University of Cincinnati Medical Center.

 The Bills later confirmed he had been sedated and “listed in a critical condition.”
-On Tuesday evening, Hamlin’s family explained he had to be resuscitated twice and that while he was still in a critical condition in the ICU, he was at least ‘trending upwards’.
+On Tuesday evening, Hamlin’s family explained that while he was still in a critical condition in the ICU, he was at least “trending upwards” and that good news was echoed on Wednesday with an update saying he was moving in “a positive direction”.

-“His heart had went out so they had to resuscitate him twice,” Hamlin’s uncle, Dorrian Glenn told CNN.
-“They resuscitated him on the field before they brought him to the hospital and then they resuscitated him a second time when they got him to the hospital.
-We are just taking it day by day.
-It seems like he’s trending upwards in a positive way.”
+There were further updates on Thursday as the Bills released a statement saying Hamlin had “shown remarkable improvement” and appears to be “neurologically intact”, with his teammate Kaiir Elam going on to say that the 24-year-old safety was “awake” in hospital, while other reports stated that he had opened his eyes and was gripping the hands of those close to him.

 Hamlin’s teammates were visibly emotional as he was initially treated on the field with several, including star wide receiver Stefon Diggs, staying behind to be with him when the team returned to New York in the early hours of Tuesday morning.